hydego17/test-ui/README.md

 # Test UI

-Custom UI Library built with React, StoryBook, and TailwindCSS
+Custom UI Library built with React, Storybook and TailwindCSS

 ## Installation

-1. Setup your react project with TaillwindCSS configured.
+1. Setup your React project with TaillwindCSS configured.
 Please refer to [Tailwind CSS installation guide](https://tailwindcss.com/docs/installation/framework-guides).\*

-2. Install this package (you can also use `npm` or `yarn`)
+2. Install this package to your projectt (you can also use `npm` or `yarn`)

 ```sh
 pnpm install @hydego17/test-ui
 ```

-2. Configure your `tailwind.config.js` to add the following line:
+2. Add the following line to your `tailwind.config.js` content's array:

 ```
 content: [